You are listening to the Sean Hannity Radio Show podcast.

 And by the way, I heard the great news.

-Congratulations, and of course, I'm so sorry that you and Eric have to deal with the the BS from uh uh an abusive group of individuals and leftists in this country that can't even let you have a child without you know attacking you for crying out loud.
+And of course, I'm so sorry that you and Eric have to deal with the BS from an abusive group of individuals and leftists in this country that can't even let you have a child without, you know, attacking you for crying out loud.

 It's really sad, but you know what, Sean?